If you’re planning to move and live in Marbella, Spain, you’ve come to the right place to discover more about what to expect and how to settle in.

 Many people dream of retiring in Marbella, and it’s for good reasons.
 Spain is one of the best places to retire abroad and Marbella is one of the best retirement locations in Spain.

 Marbella has a stunning old town, lots of culture, fantastic cuisine, and wonderful year-round weather.
-You can spend your days in the sun, enjoying sandy beaches, healthy food, and activities, and usually all for a lower price than in the UK.
+You can spend your days in the sun, enjoying sandy beaches, healthy food, and activities, and usually all for a lower price than in the UK or in the USA.

-The extensive community of UK expats in Marbella really helps new pensioners feel at home.
+The extensive community of expats in Marbella really helps new pensioners feel at home.

 There are plenty of appealing activities and support if you’re new to the area.
 It’s also a healthy place to reside.
 The Mediterranean diet is said to contribute to making it one of the world’s healthiest places to live.